bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Return the main character of the player account to which the character ID belongs.

-Needs role: app<br>It is possible that an account has no main character.
+Needs role: app-chars.<br>It is possible that an account has no main character.

 ### Example
 ```php